agentcentabob/webapp25/README.md

 ## table of contents
 - [disclaimer](documentation/DISCLAIMER.md): resources used (including use of ai)
-- [user instructions](#user-instructions): notes for use of web app
+- [user instructions](#user-instructions): notes for use of web app and README.md
 - [design brief: urban planning notebook](#design-brief-urban-planning-notebook): fonts, colours, themes, designs, dataflow
 - [workbook](#workbook): algorithm, test cases, queries, development log, lighthouse reports, task list

 ## user instructions
 *for best use of web app and assessment marking*

+1. download repository from github
+2. run python file (via run button in top right, "run python file in terminal" on right click, *python main.py* terminal command)
+3. access via port 5000 (*localhost:5000*)

-to my knowledge, the app should function completely self-intuitively. you should always be able to navigate around the site via the side menu. there are some features that are not available yet noted with greyed out boxes or disabled buttons, and a list of others i want to include if i continue the project at the end of the task list of this readme.md. otherwise, it should all work.
+to my knowledge, once on the site, the app should function completely self-intuitively. you should always be able to navigate around the site via the side menu. some features require a log in, which you should be able to create in the webapp. there are some features that are not available yet noted with greyed out boxes or disabled buttons, and a list of others i want to include if i continue the project at the end of the task list of this readme.md. otherwise, it should all work.

 ## design brief: urban planning notebook